Apply for RMIT's Vice-Chancellor’s Indigenous Research Fellowships

 As part of your application for a fellowship, you will be asked to discuss career achievements relative to research opportunity.

-Yes, you may apply, but your PhD must be awarded by the time offers will be extended to successful candidates (approximately September 2024).
+Yes, you may apply, but your PhD must be awarded by the time offers will be extended to successful candidates (approximately September/October 2025).
 Successful candidates who are offered a position must be able to demonstrate they have met all the requirements for completion of their PhD program, be able to adopt the title of Doctor, and be able to produce a statement of academic completion upon request.

 To be eligible for an Indigenous Postdoctoral Fellowship your PhD must have been awarded in the previous five years from the application closing date.
-This means having an award of PhD date on or after 14 September 2019.
-If you were awarded a PhD prior to 14 September 2019 but have experienced a period of career interruption that would be commensurate with an award of the PhD within the previous five years, you may still apply.
+This means having an award of PhD date on or after 2 September 2020.
+If you were awarded a PhD prior to 2 September 2020 but have experienced a period of career interruption that would be commensurate with an award of the PhD within the previous five years, you may still apply.
 If applicable, please provide your career interruption periods in the application form.
 This will enable us to assess your equivalent number of years since award of your PhD based on your career interruption.

 No, you cannot apply for more than one fellowship at a time.
 You should establish which Fellowship category is most suited to you, given the eligibility criteria in the position descriptions for each category, as well as your skills and experience and apply for that fellowship.